ToolJet/ToolJet/docs/versioned_docs/version-2.22.0/setup/ecs.md

 ## Redis

+ToolJet requires configuration for Redis which is used for enabling multiplayer editing and for background jobs.

 To deploy Redis on an ECS cluster, please follow the steps outlined below.

 Please note that if you already have an existing Redis setup, you can continue using it.
 However, if you need to create a new Redis service, you can follow the steps provided below.